Innmind/Graphviz/README.md

 Graphviz model to help build graphs.
 This model goal is to express the possibilities offered by Graphviz (though note that all features are not implemented).

+All objects of this package are immutable.

+**Important**: you must use [`vimeo/psalm`](https://packagist.org/packages/vimeo/psalm) to make sure you use this library correctly.

 ## Installation

 ```sh